justinlocsei/himation/README.md

     "distDir": null,  // The absolute path to the directory for final build assets "optimize": false // Setting this to true will compress and optimize all assets during build },
+  "caching": {
-  "cacheTtl": 60, // The number of seconds for which to cache cacheable content "chiton": {
+    "ttl": 60 // The number of seconds for which to cache cacheable content },
+  "chiton": {
     "endpoint": null, // The URL for the root Chiton API endpoint "token": null     // The API token used to authenticate Chiton requests